View into the Eagle Butte Coal Mine in Gillette in Wyoming's Powder River Basin Gillette, USA

 • Approximately 70% of the world's steel production relies on coal – a key factor for the industry's continued survival.

-• More than 40 countries have agreed to phase out coal-fired power, and five European countries have become coal-free since the Paris Agreement.
+• More than 40 countries have officially agreed to phase out coal-fired power, and seven European countries have become coal-free since the Paris Agreement.

 Three large piles of black coal sit in front of a forested mountain, there is machinery working in the background